9track/FlashFloppy-wiki/Host-Platforms.md

 unmodified Gotek hardware as the motor signal is not connected to Gotek's microcontroller.
 More accurate support, for modified or enhanced Gotek setups, may be implemented in future.

+## DEC

+DEC systems require `host = dec` in FF.CFG for correct IMG layout detection.
+The RX33 and RX50 formats are supported.

 ## E-mu ESI-32